Celebrate Fall Savings! Up To 50% Off + FREE 1st Month!*

 Tired of schlepping between the kitchen and patio just to bring out fresh ice and cold bottles?
 A wood pallet cool box is a stylish way to keep your beverages and snacks at the perfect temperature, and putting one together doesn’t require expensive or hard-to-find materials and tools.
 You’ll need a cooler that you build the cool box around, and prop it up on four legs for easy access.
 So whether you’re chilling IPAs or storing sandwiches for a backyard picnic, this is a great addition to your patio corner.
 Check out the instructions here

-Your options for wood pallet chairs are pretty much endless: Adirondack, love seat, chaise lounge, swing, bench.
+You can use pallets to make chairs in a number of styles, including Adirondacks, love seats, chaise lounges, swings and even benches.
 With some paint and DIY upholstery (burlap coffee bean sacks are great, as well as standard outdoor pillows and cushions), you can have your own pallet chair within a few hours.
-Pro tip: take a bit of linseed oil and varnish to waterproof your pallet wood.
-Simply remove the cushions and bring them in when the forecast spells rain.
+To finish things off, use a bit of linseed oil and varnish to waterproof your pallet wood.
 Check out this tutorial for building a pallet chair.

 A patio bar can be a pricey investment, but if you make one yourself with pallets, you’ll stay in complete control of the shape, size and cost.
 This is a project that may take a bit more planning (after all, you’ll need to consider how many shelves you want or whether your bar has a foot rail and wheels), but the outcome will bring the party to your backyard.
 While you’re at it, set aside some time to build a few pallet bar stools as well.
 Tutorial here.

 Repurposing wood pallets is already an eco-friendly activity, so why not take it a step further and build your own pallet compost bin?
-Composting food scraps and yard trimmings can actually reduce your material waste by 30 percent, and turns what would otherwise be landfill into nutrient-rich matter for your soil.
+Composting food scraps and yard trimmings can actually reduce your material waste by 30 percent.
+Plus, it turns what would otherwise end up in a landfill into nutrient-rich matter for your soil.
 Three pallets are enough for a one-unit bin, but you can tailor any number of pallets to make one that’s right for your needs.
 Learn more from the video here.

-Save yourself excessive back-and-forth trips with a compact kitchen cart that you can roll between your kitchen and patio.
+An outdoor kitchen space isn’t complete without a cart that you can roll between your kitchen and patio.
 From dishware and ice buckets to appetizers and wine bottles, a DIY wood pallet cart is the perfect size for all your backyard hosting needs.
 During the colder months (when you’re cozying it up indoors), you can make good use of the cart as a kitchen island or pantry storage solution.
 Follow some of these tips to get started.

 A bit of statement art can elevate your patio and add much-needed color and flair.
-When it comes to pallet art, your options are endless: you can create picture frames mounted to the wall, cut out and create letters and designs from pallet planks, paint landscapes or affirmations across a pallet slab, and even use pallet sections to mount vases and planters.
+When it comes to pallet art, you have plenty of options: you can create picture frames mounted to the wall, cut out and create letters and designs from pallet planks, paint landscapes or affirmations across a pallet slab, and even use pallet sections to mount vases and planters.

-Pallet projects can save you money and give you the chance to create the patio and backyard of your dreams.
-While the pallet ideas above are meant to get you started, check out this list of 122 DIY projects for more inspiration, as well as these tips from Earth911 on how to tell whether your pallets are safe for reuse.
+Pallet projects can save you money and give you the chance to create your dream patio or backyard.
+They can also serve as functional structures that help keep your yard belongings organized and accessible.
+If you’re building pallet furniture and need a place to store extra pallets before you use them, or looking to declutter your balcony or garden, consider using a self-storage unit to make room for your pallet projects.
+You can find a unit near you using our Storage Locator.
+If you want more pallet project ideas, check out this list of 122 DIY projects for more inspiration, as well as these tips from Earth911 on how to tell whether your pallets are safe for reuse.
+Happy building!

 Share